OREC: Organisation

+Criticism

+Philippines, the world's biggest rice importer, denounced the plans for the creation of OREC.
+Haruhiko Kuroda, president of the Asian Development Bank, opposed the organization's creation saying that it would be bad for both importers and exporters.

 Critics predict that a cartel on rice may be to the economic detriment of those who initiate it since rice producing countries may be able to expand their land under cultivation in the medium to long term.
 Members of the cartel may thus lose today's rice export markets with governments pushing towards stronger national production in order to achieve food self-reliance.
 Controlling the supply-side on a world scale may be a difficult goal to achieve for OREC.
 Herein can be seen a major difference to the oil-cartel OPEC.